jcanop/aoc/README.md

 The repository is organized by year and then by day.
 Each day, there is a copy of the two parts puzzle and their solutions in various programming languages.

+You can directly access the selected source code by clicking each green button on the table or read the puzzle description by clicking the puzzle name.

 ## 2022
 |     | bash | java | javascript | python | rust | comments |
 |:----|:---:|:---:|:---:|:---:|:---:|:----|